When Should I Get Replacement Windows?

 - Sealing air leaks

-- Using energy-efficient window treatments, including honeycomb shades
+- Using energy-efficient window treatments, such as honeycomb shades

-Nevertheless, if you’re observing major drafts even when your windows are down, it may be time to install new windows.
+Having said that, if you’re noticing major drafts even when your windows are down, it may be time to install new windows.

-Your Windows are Damaged or Don’t Open Correctly
+Your Windows are Damaged or Don’t Function Like They Should

-It’s not a great sign if your window frames are feeling spongy.
+It’s not a positive sign if your window frames are feeling spongy.
 This means the frame has received water damage and is beginning to rot, which could cause major issues with your windows.
-You may experience issues opening, closing and locking your windows if this is the problem.
+You could run into trouble opening, closing and locking your windows if this is going on.

 Another sign that your windows need to be replaced is condensation.
-Occasional condensation is expected, such as on the exterior from dew or on the interior from humidity.
-At the same time, if you’re observing condensation between panes of glass, the seals have probably failed.
+Occasional condensation is common, including on the exterior from dew or on the interior from humidity.
+At the same time, if you’re observing condensation between panes of glass, the seals have potentially failed.

-In either situation, you should start planning to replace your windows shortly.
+In either situation, you should start planning to replace your windows in the immediate future.

 At Pella of Terre Haute, we specialize in manufacturing custom windows that work with your house and budget.
 From a free, no-obligation consultation to a no-guess, no-mess installation day, our professionals are here to support you every step of the way.
 Contact us at 812-234-0729 today to get started.